< Back to Blog

-How Account Takeovers Actually Happen And How to Stop Them
+How Account Takeovers Actually Happen and How to Stop Them

 Introduction

-Account takeovers (ATO) are one of the most common and damaging attacks targeting organizations today.
+Account takeovers are one of the most common and damaging attacks targeting organizations today.
+Most environments are not breached through exploits.
+They are accessed using valid credentials.

 Many organizations assume they are protected because MFA is enabled.
 In reality, attackers bypass these controls every day using phishing, token theft, and MFA fatigue techniques.